MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/addsdeployment/Test-ADDSForestInstallation.md

 If this parameter is not specified, the cmdlet prompts you to enter and confirm a masked password.
 This is the preferred usage when running the cmdlet interactively.
-If there are no other arguments specified with the cmdlet, you is prompted to enter a masked password for this parameter but no confirmation of the password entered is made.
+If there are no other arguments specified with the cmdlet, you are prompted to enter a masked password for this parameter but no confirmation of the password entered is made.
 This is not recommended as it could allow a mistyped password to be configured.
 Another available advanced option is to use the `ConvertTo-SecureString` cmdlet and specify the password string inline as unmasked console input,